sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

     + Each region demands different fields or ranking or Analyzer or suggester
   + Multiple Indexers
     + Datasources updated in different times
-    + Each product or region requires different schdules
+    + Each product or region requires different schedules
   + Multiple Skillsets
     + VIVINO/CREDIT/Logistics/Other custom skillset with a different schedule update - "runs once a day"